Rising Hope for Housing

 About the Rising Hope for Housing Program

 For more information about the Rising Hope program check out the program’s flyer (pdf link here) and brochure (pdf link here).
-Questions about qualifying for the program or referring a household, please contact WHA’s staff Sharon L. and Jessi A.
+Questions about qualifying for the program or referring someone to it, please contact WHA’s staff Sharon L. and Jessi A.

 For Landlords Ready to Partner with WHA

-Do you have a housing unit that you can offer to WHA partners who are helping justice-involved individuals and families find suitable rental housing?
+Do you have a housing unit that you can offer to WHA partners who are helping individuals and families impacted by the criminal legal system find suitable rental housing?

-If so, please complete the unit availability form below and we’ll be in touch!
+If so, please complete the unit availability form below and we will be in touch!

 Additional Information - Did You Know?

-The City of Ann Arbor’s Fair Chance Access to Housing Ordinance prohibits landlords who have one or more rental units in the City of Ann Arbor from using criminal history in tenant selection so that people with convictions histories have a fair opportunity to compete for rental housing and reside with family members and others.
+The City of Ann Arbor’s Fair Chance Access to Housing Ordinance prohibits landlords who have one or more rental units in the City of Ann Arbor from using conviction history in tenant selection so that people with these histories have a fair opportunity to compete for rental housing and reside with family members and others.

 Enforcement of this ordinance is under the Ann Arbor Human Rights Commission.
 Questions about the ordinance can be emailed to HRC@a2gov.org.
 Those wanting to complete a complaint form can do so at a2gov.org/humanrights.